jasmine150720/vdt2024/README.md

 - Successfully deploy on 2 different hosts:
     <img src= images/ansible.png>
 ### 4. Research topic : WHO ARE YOU, PLATFORM ENGINEERING
 Thank to KOL Nguyen Hoai Nam for introducing a fresh concept, which sparked inspiration for me to write this topic.
-For more details: [here]()
+For full details: [here]()